sharoncornelius/idpf-specification/idpf_specification.md

 ##### Status Field

-The table below details the contents of the Status field.
+The table below details the contents of the status field.

 <table>
 <colgroup>